Did You Know?

 - Play with your child.
 Help her learn a new sport.

 - Turn off the TV.
-Limit television watching and computer use.
-The American Academy of Pediatrics recommends no more than 1 to 2 hours of total screen time, including TV, videos, and computers and video games, each day.
+Limit TV watching and computer use.
+The American Academy of Pediatrics recommends no more than 1 to 2 hours of total screen time, including TV, videos, computers, and video games, each day.
 Use the free time for more physical activities.

 - Make time for exercise.
 Some children are so overscheduled with homework, music lessons, and other planned activities that they do not have time for exercise.

 - Do not overdo it.
 When your child is ready to start, remember to tell her to listen to her body.
 Exercise and physical activity should not hurt.
 If this occurs, your child should slow down or try a less vigorous activity.
 As with any activity, it is important not to overdo it.
-If your child's weight drops below an average, acceptable level, or if exercise starts to interfere with school or other activities, talk with your pediatrician.
+If your child's weight drops below an average, acceptable level or if exercise starts to interfere with school or other activities, talk with your child's doctor.

 Exercise along with a balanced diet provides the foundation for a healthy, active life.
+This is even more important for children who are obese.
 One of the most important things parents can do is encourage healthy habits in their children early on in life.
 It is not too late to start.
-Ask your pediatrician about tools for healthy living today.
+Ask your child's doctor about tools for healthy living today.